Cheney braces for loss as Trump tested in Wyoming and Alaska

 Associated Press

-“Over 70% of the state of Wyoming voted Republican in the last presidential election and she turned right around and voted against us,” Winder, a hotel manager, said in explaining his vote for Hageman.
+“Over 70% of the state of Wyoming voted Republican in the last presidential election and she turned right around and voted against us,” said Winder, a hotel manager.
 “She was our representative, not her own.”

 Tuesday’s contests in Wyoming and Alaska offer one of the final tests for Trump and his brand of hard-line politics ahead of the November general election.
 So far, the former president has largely dominated the fight to shape the GOP in his image, having helped install loyalists in key general election matchups from Arizona to Georgia to Pennsylvania.